 Skip to main content

 Although quince is no longer a popular fruit in contemporary America, it was revered in Ancient Greece and Middle East as the fruit of love and happiness, and it may have been the infamous "apple" of the Garden of Eden (The biblical name for quince translates as "golden apple".)
-In Colonial America, the fruit was a valuable source of pectin and flavoring for jams, jellies, and candies.
-Pineapple Quince was developed along with Van Deman Quince by Luther Burbank in the late 1800's.
+In colonial America, the fruit was a valuable source of pectin and flavoring for jams, jellies, and candies.
+Pineapple Quince was developed along with Van Deman quince by Luther Burbank in the late 1800's.
 His goal was to breed a quince that could be eaten with less processing than the hard, tart traditional quinces.

 Order Your Trees